tvoul/schedule-planner/README.md

  The tests are gathered and automated to run in the test.yml workflow. test.yml are triggerd on pull and push from our protected default branch **dev**.

- To be able to merge in to our protected braches all tests need to pass before the it's sent for approval by the code owners.
+ To be able to merge in to our protected braches all tests need to pass before the it's sent for approval by the codeowners.

-## CD
+# CD
 (Place holder)
 - Feel free to write anything that comes to mind